 He is not recognized by any major kennel club.
-However he is recognized by the American Rare Breed Association (ARBA).
-It is thought that at some point in the future he will hopefully achieve a recognized status with the major kennel clubs.
-For this reason, it is unknown exactly how popular he is in America, however, he is definitely increasing in his popularity.
+However, he is recognized by the American Rare Breed Association (ARBA).
+It is thought that at some point in the future, he will hopefully achieve a recognized status with the major kennel clubs.
+For this reason, it is unknown exactly how popular he is in America.
+However, he is definitely increasing in popularity.

 The King Shepherd

-Just like his parents, the German and Shiloh Shepherds, they are great protectors and are very loyal to their family.
+Just like his parents, the German and Shiloh Shepherds, they are great protectors and are very loyal to their families.
 He still retains the guarding tendencies of his parents, but he is slightly more chilled out.
 If it is a guard dog that you are after, then he is just as intelligent as the German Shepherd to be trained as such.
-However, if you don’t, after a bark or two at a stranger he will go back to playing with his family and he makes a calmer family pet compared to the German Shepherd.
+However, if you don’t, after a bark or two at a stranger, he will go back to playing with his family, and he makes a calmer family pet compared to the German Shepherd.

 Size & Appearance

 The male and female King Shepherd will measure between 25 and 32 inches tall, from paw to shoulder, and they will weigh between 90 and 140 pounds in weight.
-He is a giant dog, who is larger than both of his parents.
-Of course, the females will be smaller than the males in both height and weight, but overall, they both simply look like an oversized German Shepherd.
+He is a giant dog who is larger than both of his parents.
+Of course, the females will be smaller than the males in both height and weight, but overall, they both simply look like oversized German Shepherds.